CoderDojoTC/python-minecraft/docs/mentors/general.rst

 Being a CoderDojo Mentor is like being a guide on an adventure.
-It helps if you know where you're going, but more important is a sense of curiousity and a willingness to work alongside the students as they learn.
+It helps if you know where you're going, but more important is a sense of curiosity and a willingness to work alongside the students as they learn.
 We haven't had a chance yet to find write this guide about being a mentor at the CoderDojo Twin Cities, but there are lots of other resources available:

 * `CoderDojo Twin Cities' FAQ on Mentoring`_, retrieved on February 8, 2015.
 * `CoderDojo's Mentor Guide`_, retrieved on February 8, 2015.
 * `CoderDojo Brisbane's Mentors Guide`_, retrieved on February 8, 2015.
 * `CoderDojo Brighton's Info for Mentors`_, retrieved on February 8, 2015.

 .. _CoderDojo Twin Cities' FAQ on Mentoring: http://www.coderdojotc.org/faq/#mentoring
 .. _CoderDojo's Mentor Guide: https://speakerdeck.com/helloworldfoundation/coderdojo-mentor-guide
-.. _CoderDojo Brisbane's Mentor Guide: http://bit.ly/CoderDojoBne_Mentor_Guide
+.. _CoderDojo Brisbane's Mentors Guide: http://bit.ly/CoderDojoBne_Mentor_Guide
 .. _CoderDojo Brighton's Info for Mentors: http://coderdojobrighton.co.uk/mentors/